imrealnow/Processing-Game-Framework/README.md

      - `loadImageFromResource`: Loads an image from a specified resource path.
      - `smoothMoveTowards`: Smoothly moves a value towards a target using a sigmoid function.
      - `smoothMoveTowardsAngle`: Smoothly moves an angle towards a target angle, considering the shortest path in degrees.

+## License

+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.

+This project uses the Processing library, which is licensed under the [GNU Lesser General Public License (LGPL)](https://github.com/processing/processing4/blob/main/LICENSE.md).
+Any modifications to the Processing library are also released under the LGPL.